All Episodes

 There's no such thing as forced charity.

-It's not virtuous when you've got a gun to your head and somebody says, Oh, aren't you wonderful?
+It's not virtuous when you've got a gun to your head and somebody says, oh, aren't you wonderful?

 We're going to contribute.

-Being compassionate with other people's money is the oldest line of liberalism, which is why, as we talked about, the the Learjet liberals out there never seem to want to contribute their money unless we do it first.
+Being compassionate with other people's money is the oldest line of liberalism, which is why, as we talked about, the Learjet liberals out there never seem to want to contribute their money unless we do it first.

-It's it's a false compassion.
+Yes, it's a false compassion.

-Uh the whole school thing is a fine example.
+The whole school thing is a fine example.

 This is an evil thing.

-Yeah, if I do not contribute my share of the tax money to do this egregious thing, they come and put me in jail.
+Yet, if I do not contribute my share of the tax money to do this egregious thing, they come and put me in jail.

 And that's compassionate.